I’ve been creating therapist websites since 2006.

 Therapist web design trends follow a bell curve — just like any other technology.
 First, the innovators and early adopters refine a design style.
 Then, the early and late majorities see this, like it, refine it, and create new websites using their favorite elements.
 Finally, the laggards and phobics join in … or not.

-Within a few years, the design style has become saturated, This leads therapists to once again ask, “how do I make a website that doesn’t look like everyone else’s?”
+Within a few years, the design style has become saturated and therapy caseloads start drying up again.
+This leads therapists to once again ask, “How do I make a website that doesn’t look like everyone else’s?”
 And with that, a new cycle of therapist web design trends begins.

 Now Trending: